beyonddream/practical_haskell/Errata.md

 Let’s see how the execution of a call to clientName (Individual [Person "Jack" "Smith" Male]) should be "clientName (Individual (Person "Jack" "Smith" Male) False)"

+page 66
+"As you can see from the examples, a polymorphic type is written with its name along with a list of all its type parameters, like Maybe Integer"
+- "Maybe Integer" should be "Maybe a"